Dawn Vincent: Early life and education

 Dawn was born in Kochi, Kerala, to Vincent John and Sheena Nancy.
 He has a younger brother, Navin Vincent, who is a structural engineer and also an 8th grade solo guitarist certified from Trinity College London, London.
-He is married to Priscilla Vaddadi who is working as an animation supervisor in Canada.
+He is married to Priscilla Vaddadi who is working as an animation director in Canada.

 Dawn studied in Bhavan's Vidya Mandir, Girinagar, Kochi.
 He was active as a keyboard player and bass guitarist during his school life.
-He was part of a rock band and their genre of music included versions of singles from various bands such as Metallica, Dream Theatre, Slipknot, Green Day, and Red Hot Chili Peppers.
+He was part of a rock band and their genre of music included versions of singles from various bands such as Metallica, Dream Theater, Slipknot, Green Day, and Red Hot Chili Peppers.
 They also performed their own compositions and bagged prizes in many interschool competitions from 2004 to 2008.

 He graduated from Karunya University, Coimbatore in 2012 with an undergraduate Bachelor of Technology degree in Electronics and Media Technology.
 He then joined Film and Television Institute of India, Pune to pursue his Post Graduation Course in Sound Recording and Sound Design.
 As a student he was selected to do an on-location sound recording for a project in Internationale Filmschule Köln, Germany.